apache/pulsar/site2/docs/admin-api-topics.md

           -   **msgDelayed**: Number of delayed messages currently being tracked.

           -   **unackedMessages**: Number of unacknowledged messages for the subscription, where an unacknowledged message is one that has been sent to a consumer but not yet acknowledged.
-This field is only meaningful when using a subscription that tracks individual message acknowledgement.
+This field is only meaningful when using a subscription that tracks individual message acknowledgment.

           -   **activeConsumerName**: The name of the consumer that is active for single active consumer subscriptions.
 For example, failover or exclusive.